Skip to content

 💡 Network Optimization: Bandwidth testing • Channel optimization • QoS configuration • Device prioritization • Wired connections for 4K

-Smart home integration accessories connect TVs with automation systems for seamless control.
+Smart home integration accessories connect TVs with automation systems for clean control.

 💡 Setup: Device pairing • Automation programming • Voice assistant configuration • Security setup